qkll/net1/README.md

 # net
-hello world
+hello world.
 Can i help for you?
 netwin@qq.com